 Twenty-nine trees planted for each of the murdered bear witness to the 1992 terrorist attack on Israel's Argentinian embassy (see p33).
-The site is now a plaza, where the victims' names are etched into a wall The embassy's former outline is still imprinted in the adjacent building, providing a sense of the tragedy's physical scale.
-(S) Map Q4

-- Cnr.
-Calles Suipacha and Arroyo - Open daily Adm free
+The site is now a plaza, where the victims' names are etched into a wall.
+The embassy's former outline is still imprinted in the adjacent building, providing a sense of the tragedy's physical scale. © Map Q4 • Cnr.
+Calles Suipacha and Arroyo • Open daily • Adm free

-A Dav Around Microcentro, Puerto Madero, and Retiro
+A Day Around Microcentro, Puerto Madero, and Retiro

-(3) From the intersection of Avenida de Mayo and Avenida 9 de Julio, (serviced by Líneas A or C) get a glimpse of El Obelisco (see p20) monument from Don Quixote's vantage.
+From the intersection of Avenida de Mayo and Avenida 9 de Julio, (serviced by Líneas A or C) get a glimpse of El Obelisco (see p20) monument from Don Quixote's vantage.
 Walk along de Mayo toward Plaza de Mayo, taking in the El Cabildo (see p8) and paying respects to the Grand Liberator San Martín inside La Catedral Metropolitana (see p8).
-Continue down Calle San Martín for a late-morning coffee and alfajor (see p53) inside one of Galería Güemes' (see p39) cafés, and bask in the passageway's early 20thcentury grandeur.
-Exit 🐴 onto Calle Florida (see p81) for a block of rampant consumerism before turning onto J.D.
-Perón and following it all the way to Puerto Madero.
-Afternoon Grab a water bottle at a
+Continue down Calle San Martín for a late-morning coffee and alfajor

+Continue down Calle San

+Martín for a late-morning

+coffee and alfajor

+(see p53) inside one of

+Galería Güemes' (see

+p39) cafés, and bask in the

+passageway's early 20thcentury grandeur.
+Exit

+onto Calle Florida (see

+p81) for a block of rampant

+consumerism before

+turning onto J.D.
+Perón

+and following it all the way

+to Puerto Madero.